joagre/bespoke/README.md

 ## How?

-B3S is a self-contained BBS web app running behind its own WiFi Access Point—no Internet required, ever.
-The necessary hardware is incredibly cheap, and installation is almost effortless.
+B3S is a self-contained BBS web app running behind its own WiFi Access Point—no Internet required.
+The necessary hardware is cheap, and installation is effortless.

 You might wonder if the WiFi range is too short to make this practical.
 In most cases, with properly positioned hardware and a clear line of sight, you can achieve a range of several hundred meters.
-Add a low-cost sector antenna, and that range extends up to four times farther.
+Add a low-cost sector antenna, and that range extends up to four times.

 ### Installation